Walker Percy: Medical training and tuberculosis

 Percy received an M.D. from Columbia University's College of Physicians and Surgeons in New York City in 1941, intending to become a psychiatrist.
-There, he spent five days a week in psychoanalysis with Dr. Janet Rioch, to whom he had been referred by Harry Stack Sullivan, a friend of Uncle Will.
+There, he spent five days a week in psychoanalysis with Janet Rioch, to whom he had been referred by Harry Stack Sullivan, a friend of Uncle Will.
 After three years, Walker decided to quit the psychoanalysis and later reflected on his treatment as inconclusive.
 Percy became an intern at Bellevue Hospital in Manhattan in 1942 but contracted tuberculosis the same year while he was performing an autopsy at Bellevue.
 At the time, there was no known treatment for the disease other than rest.
 While he had only a "minimal lesion" that caused him little pain, he was forced to abandon his medical career and to leave the city.
 Percy spent several years recuperating at the Trudeau Sanitorium in Saranac Lake, in the Adirondack Mountains of Upstate New York.
 He spent his time sleeping, reading, and listening to his radio to hear updates on World War II.
 He was envious of his brothers, who were both enlisted in the war and fighting overseas.
 During this period, Percy used Trudeau's Mellon Library, which held over 7,000 titles.
 He read the works of Danish existentialist philosopher Søren Kierkegaard as well as Fyodor Dostoevsky, Gabriel Marcel, Jean-Paul Sartre, Franz Kafka, and Thomas Mann.
 He began to question the ability of science to explain the basic mysteries of human existence.
-He was influenced by the example of one of his college roommates, and he began to rise daily at dawn and go to Mass.
+He began to rise daily at dawn to attend Mass.

 In August 1944, Percy was pronounced healthy enough to leave Trudeau and was discharged.
 He traveled to New York City to see Huger Jervey, dean of Columbia Law School and a friend of Percy.
 He then lived for two months in Atlantic City, New Jersey, with his brother Phin, who was on leave from the Navy.
 In the spring of 1945, Percy returned to Columbia as an instructor of pathology and took up residence with Huger Jervey.
 In May, an X-ray revealed a resurgence of the bacillus.
-On April 12, Percy boarded a train for Wallingford, Connecticut, to stay at Gaylord Farm Sanatorium.
+Percy consequently traveled to Wallingford, Connecticut, to stay at Gaylord Farm Sanatorium.

 Years later, Percy reflected on his illness with more fondness than he had then felt at the time: "I was the happiest man ever to contract tuberculosis, because it enabled me to get out of Bellevue and quit medicine."